Songwriter: Sole writing

 Lionel Richie is the first songwriter to write eight Billboard Hot 100 number-one songs entirely by himself.

-In solitary songwriting or sole writing, only one person is responsible in creating the entire music and lyrics of a song.
+In solitary songwriting or sole writing, one person is responsible for creating the entire music and lyrics of a song.
 According to Billboard, 44% of the songs that reached number one on the Billboard Hot 100 chart during the 1970s were written by just one songwriter.
 The percentage declined to 42% in the 1980s, 24% in the 1990s, 6% in the 2000s, and 4% in the 2010s.

 Lionel Richie and Diane Warren are the only songwriters with at least 8 number-one singles written solely by themselves.
-A very few artists solely wrote, produced, and performed a Hot 100 number-one song such as Prince ("When Doves Cry"), Debbie Gibson ("Foolish Beat" and "Lost in Your Eyes"), Lauryn Hill ("Doo Wop (That Thing)"), Alicia Keys ("Fallin'"), and Pharrell Williams ("Happy").
+A very few artists solely wrote, produced, and performed a Hot 100 number-one song such as Prince ("When Doves Cry"), Debbie Gibson ("Foolish Beat" and "Lost in Your Eyes"), Alicia Keys ("Fallin'"), and Pharrell Williams ("Happy").

 Co-writing

 Songs can be written jointly or written in collaboration with other songwriters.
-Co-writers may use the "stream of consciousness" approach, referring to having ideas flow rather than being discussed.
 The first step in co-writing is to establish the division of the contribution between co-writers.
 In copyright law, there is no distinction of importance between the lyrics of the song or the melody of the song, therefore each writer is given equal ownership over the song, unless another agreement is arranged.
 "Phantom" songwriters provide small contributions to songs.
 Examples of this would be a songwriter suggesting a line for a verse or a session musician informally proposing a chord progression for a coda.
 "Phantom" songwriters are usually not given credit.

+Co-writing sessions can be very deliberate and involve parties bringing clearly stated ideas for the genre, theme, mood and structure of the song they wish to right.
+In contrast to this, writers may use a "stream of consciousness" approach in which ideas are improvised by all parties and the song gradually takes form.
+This is commonly known as jamming by musicians.

 Songwriting partnership

 Lennon–McCartney is the most successful songwriting partnership in history.

-Songwriting partnership or songwriting duo is a prolific collaboration which consists of two songwriters, usually sharing 50% royalty each.
-Songwriting partnership can be between a composer and a lyricist (Andrew Lloyd Webber with Tim Rice, or Elton John with Bernie Taupin), a performer and a producer (Madonna with Patrick Leonard or Mariah Carey with Walter Afanasieff), or between bandmates (Mick Jagger and Keith Richards of the Rolling Stones or Björn Ulvaeus and Benny Andersson of ABBA).
+A songwriting partnership or songwriting duo is a prolific collaboration which consists of two songwriters who usually share 50% of the royalties and credit for the songs they create.
+Songwriting partnerships can be between a composer and a lyricist (Andrew Lloyd Webber with Tim Rice, or Elton John with Bernie Taupin), a performer and a producer (Madonna with Patrick Leonard or Mariah Carey with Walter Afanasieff), or between bandmates (Mick Jagger and Keith Richards of the Rolling Stones or Björn Ulvaeus and Benny Andersson of ABBA).

 According to Billboard, the songwriting partnership between John Lennon and Paul McCartney remains the most successful one of all time, resulting over 180 songs and a record 20 number ones for the Beatles on the Billboard Hot 100.
-Songwriting partnership between siblings Billie Eilish and Finneas O'Connell have generated multiple wins at the Academy Awards for Best Original Song as well as the Grammy Awards for Song of the Year and Record of the Year.
+The sibling songwriting partnership between Billie Eilish and Finneas O'Connell has generated multiple wins at the Academy Awards for Best Original Song as well as the Grammy Awards for Song of the Year and Record of the Year.